-Have you travelled abroad on your own?
+Have you traveled abroad on your own?
 Or wanted to go on a trip but didn’t want to go alone and couldn’t get a friend/partner/other to go with?
 Or maybe you’d like a dream vacation….somewhere?
 Where?
 You just don’t know where to go to or how to start looking.
 As a single “gal”, I’ve found myself in all these categories.
 I’m here to tell you all is not lost!

-Activity based vacations could be the answer for you.
-Travel to an event on your own or join a readymade group that’s going to one.
+Activity based vacations could be the answer for you!
+Travel to an event on your own or join a ready-made group that’s going to one.
 Biking, salsa dancing, running, obstacle course races, golf, yoga retreats, get a scuba diving certificate, wine tasting ….if you can think it, there’s probably an event for it.
 The possibilities are endless!